neilg63/simple-string-patterns/README.md

 - **SimpleFilterAll**: Applies simple Regex-free multiple *match* methods to an array or vector of strings and returns a filtered vector of string slices
 - **SimpleEnclose**: Wraps strings in pairs of matching characters with variants for different escape character rules
 - **ToStrings**:	Converts arrays or vectors of strs to a vector of owned strings
+- **ToSegments**: Splits strings into parts, segments or head and tail pairs on a separator
+- **ToSegmentFromChars**: Splits strings into parts on any of any array of characters

 ### Enums
 - **StringBounds**: Defines simple match rules with the pattern and a positivty flag, e.g. StringBounds::ContainsCi("report", true) or StringBounds::EndsWithCi(".docx", false).
 The *Ci* and *Cs* variants affect case-sensitivity.